Need Help? Give us a call.

 If you’re worried about your business credit card hurting your personal credit score, you might want to choose a bank that isn’t likely to report usage.
 On the other hand, if you’re confident that you’ll make on-time payments, and you want to build up your personal credit score, you can choose a bank that always reports to personal credit bureaus.

-If your credit score is limited—and so is your business’s financial history—you’ll probably want to apply for a business credit card without personal credit check.
+If your credit score is limited—and so is your business’s financial history—you’ll probably want to apply for a business credit card with no personal credit check.
 And you can!

 So, you do have options if you don’t want the credit card issuer to check up on your personal credit score.
 While you responsibly use one of those four options, work on improving both your business and your personal credit history.
 That way, you’ll be able to get the best business credit cards for your small business in the future.